New Orleans Child Molestation Defense Attorney

 Accusations of molestation are often the result of mandatory reporting laws.
 Professionals like teachers, social workers, clergy, or medical staff must report suspicions to law enforcement when a child displays symptoms suggesting sexual abuse.
 Common symptoms include physical bruises, emotional outbursts, and personality changes in the child.
 A good sex crimes defense attorney knows that quite often these symptoms are indicative of an issue other than child molestation.
 False child molestation reports are common.
 Parental custody battles, family disputes, and a child’s emotional disorders often play into wrongful allegations of the crime.

-A typical defense would be to show that the accused could not be guilty because they were not alone when the act allegedly occurred.
-A defense attorney also may try to show ulterior motives for false charges.
-It should be noted that attacking the character of a child is a risky tactic; jurors may view it as overly aggressive.
-But an aggressive defense may be what’s necessary when children are perpetuating a lie that can ruin their client’s life.
+A potential defense for the crime of Molestation of a Juvenile in Louisiana is to show that the accused could not be guilty because he was not alone when the act allegedly occurred.
+A good sex crimes defense attorney also may try to show ulterior motives for false accusations.
+Of course, attacking the character of a child is a risky tactic; jurors may view it as overly aggressive.
+However, an aggressive criminal defense attorney will question the complaining witness with the necessary skill and finesse to demonstrate that the child is perpetuating a lie that could easily ruin a client’s life.

-Establishing an alternative perpetrator is another potential defense.
+Establishing an alternative perpetrator is another potential defense that is often employed in child molestation cases.
 The trauma of child sexual abuse can cause the victim to develop inaccurate memories of the experience.
 Through expert witnesses such as a trained psychologist, a defense attorney might suggest an alternative abuser or establish enough doubt of the defendant’s guilt to win an acquittal in a jury trial.

 A conviction for child sex abuse can have serious, lifelong consequences for you and your loved ones.
-The law office of Elizabeth B. Carpenter can assist.
-Contact our office today to schedule a consultation by calling (504) 373-4624 or emailing email@example.com.
+Attorney Elizabeth B. Carpenter can assist you during this stressful time.
+Contact our office today to schedule a consultation by calling 504-599-5955.